Get Help With Housing

 -

 Currently, you cannot access RAFT for past-due rent unless your landlord has served you with a 'Notice to Quit' or has begun eviction proceedings in court.
-However, if you live in the City of Boston, you can request assistance with past-due rent from the City of Boston Rental Relief Fund, before things get to that point.

 -